dapphub/ds-chief/README.md

 Voters lock up voting tokens to give their votes weight.
 The voting mechanism is [approval voting](https://en.wikipedia.org/wiki/Approval_voting).
-Users get IOU tokens any time they lock voting tokens, which is useful for secondary mechisms.
+Users get IOU tokens any time they lock voting tokens, which is useful for secondary governance mechanisms.
 The IOU tokens may not be exchanged for the locked tokens except by someone who has actually locked funds in the contract, and only up to the amount they have locked.